Duugu/wow_menu/readme ENGLISH.txt

 	- add server type to server names

 Release notes:
-	3.1
+	3.2
+		- Social contract on first login will be auto accepted
+		- Loading outdated addons will be auto accepted
+		- Removed Shazzrah from the english EU server list 3.1
 		- Updated list for US west, US east and EU English with new servers 3.0